-Residency requirements can add stress and hardship to governmental employees and their families by limiting their ability to decide in which community to live.
+Residency requirements can add stress and hardship to governmental employees and their families by limiting their ability to decide the community where they will live.
 Police officers and their families in some communities may be particularly endangered if they are forced to live in the same neighborhoods in which they fight crime.
 Indeed, one police officer who testified before the Senate Committee on Human Resources, Labor, Senior Citizens and Veterans Affairs recounted stories of threats, armed attacks on his home, and his children's terror at having to learn to "belly crawl" to the bathtub to avoid gun shots.

 In addition, employees subject to residency requirements sometimes have to split their families or otherwise maintain two residences to comply with residency requirements placed on both husband and wife.
-If a police officer in one community marries a fire fighter in another nearby community, and both municipalities have residency requirements, the couple must either maintain two residences or one of them must leave his or her job.
+If a police officer in one community marries a teacher in another nearby community, for example, and both municipalities have residency requirements, either the couple must maintain two residences or one of them must leave his or her job.